GiridharaSPK/Project_Profitability/README.md

 # Project-Profitability

-this is a web application built using php at tech mahindra as intern
+This is a web application built using php at tech mahindra as interns

-this can be used by project managers of the company for better allocation of resources, calculation of profit,
+This can be used by project managers of the company for better allocation of resources, calculation of profit,